ConacBreslin/CBBridge/README.md

 3. There should now be a copy of the original repository in your GitHub account.

 Making a Local Clone
-1. Logging in to GitHub and locateing the [GitHub Repository](https://github.com/ConacBreslin/CBBridge)
+1. Logging in to GitHub and locateing the [GitHub Repository](https://github.com/ConacBreslin/CBBridge).
 2. Under the repository name, clicking the dropdown button marked “Code” and then selecting "Clone or download".
 3. To clone the repository using HTTPS, under "Clone with HTTPS", copy the link.
-4. Open Git Bash
+4. Open Git Bash.
 5. Change the current working directory to the location where you want the cloned directory to be made.
 6. Type git clone, and then paste the URL copied in Step 3.
-7. Press Enter and the local clone will be created
+7. Press Enter and the local clone will be created.

 ## Credits

-- Background image:	Photo by Jarosław Kwoczała on Unsplash
+- Background image:	Photo by Jarosław Kwoczała on Unsplash.
-- Lady-one photo: 	Photo by Kayla Farmer on Unsplash
+- Lady-one photo: 	Photo by Kayla Farmer on Unsplash.
-- Man-one Photo: 	Photo by Can yılmaz on Unsplash
+- Man-one Photo: 	Photo by Can yılmaz on Unsplash.
-- Lady-two photo:  	Photo by Anderson Guerra from Pexels
+- Lady-two photo:  	Photo by Anderson Guerra from Pexels.
-- Man-two photo; 	Photo by Italo Melo from Pexels
+- Man-two photo; 	Photo by Italo Melo from Pexels.

 ## Content

-All content was written by the developer
+All content was written by the developer.

 ## Acknowledgements

 I would like to thank my mentor Chris Quinn for sound advice and support.
 I would like to thank many tutors in Code Institute for being unfailingly helpful and nice, in particular Alan, Mikos, Tim, Jo, Igor and Fatima.
 I would like to thank Stephen Seagrave for his [excellent presentation](https://us02web.zoom.us/rec/play/zZzrdRcJ1Gz9isoaRTUcHNhB1VEqzkhcI4kkOUXEbTGTShtMaNQEpxYE7dW214K5X2OWveSRPLL-oWtA.5EMQT2YvoO2ZLIox?autoplay=true) on MS1 projects that I referred to repeatedly.
 Finally I would like to thank my family and friends for support and feedback and in particular the hilarious [comments about bridge](assets/pdfs/background-research.pdf) that always made me laugh!